closed-loop-ai/closedloop-cli/README.md

 **The result?** Critical customer product feedback get lost, patterns go unnoticed, and product decisions are made without data.

-## ✨ How ClosedLoop CLI Solves This
+## ✨ How ClosedLoop AI CLI Solves This

 **Transform chaos into clarity** with autonomous AI that: